portworx/portworx-etcd/README.md

 ### To install
 * git clone https://github.com/satchpx/portworx-etcd.git
 * Create a file called `inventory`.
 Refer to `inventory.sample` and update it to match your environment
-* Update vars.yaml with ansible_user and ansible_password.
+* Enable passwordless ssh access between the ansible node and the targets.
+If not, update vars.yaml with ansible_user and ansible_password.
 * Run the following
 ```
 export ANSIBLE_HOST_KEY_CHECKING=False